-At University Credit Union, we never stop working to protect your security.
-We constantly monitor for risks and use specialized systems to immediately eliminate potential threats to our data.
-We vigilantly protect your sensitive information, but here are some things you can do to increase your identity theft protection and financial fraud protection.
+At University Federal Credit Union, we never stop working to protect your security.
+We constantly monitor for risks and use specialized systems to immediately eliminate potential threats to your data.
+We vigilantly protect your sensitive information, but here are ways you can increase your own safety, too.
+Here's how you can protect yourself from identity theft and financial fraud.

 Be Aware of Common Fraud Types and Behaviors